kaanguru/bandhorses.com/content/wagmi/tokenomics.md

 ### All holders Can Join closed <i class="bi bi-discord"></i> and <i class="bi bi-telegram"></i> Groups

-- <i class="bi bi-chat-dots-fill"></i> Holders who has more than 3 BNH Can Vote for CHARITIES to donate every month
+- <i class="bi bi-chat-dots-fill"></i> Holders who has more than 3 TBNH Can Vote for CHARITIES to donate every month
 - <i class="bi bi-bag-check-fill"></i> Gold Holders can only get whitelisted in bassist (Nickering) BandHorses Pre-Sale
 - <i class="bi bi-bag-check-fill"></i> Whale Holders can only get whitelisted in all BandHorses projects